Zju-George/RealtimeFER/README.md

 python camdemo.py --camera 0
 ```

+- **Performance**:
+    - Absolutely **REALTIME**!
+The model could achieve above average 60 FPS on a plain PC.
+If possible,
+    use a GPU to gain better performance!
+    - My poor computer: Intel i7-7700K CPU (4.2GHz) with NVIDIA Quadro P2000 (5G memory)

 - **Model Structure**: the model is quite simple actually.
 It uses Resnet50 to extract image features and
 then it is stacked
 - **Accuracy**: the model achieves 79.8% accuracy evaluated by FER+ valid subset after 14 epochs of training using softCE loss.